jina-ai/jina/docs/tutorials/refactor-hello-world.md

    ````
 3) Run `python <your_project_folder>/app.py` to execute.

-this is arta's pull request test
+This is arta's pull request test